Your shopping cart is currently empty.

 Imagine: It's been hot and dry for days and you're terribly thirsty.
 You've looked everywhere for water - but only found dry earth.
-And then suddenly there is a bulging irrigation bag in the middle of the garden on a tree.
+And then suddenly there is a bulging irrigation bag on a tree in the middle of the garden.
 If you were a thirsty animal, what would you do in this situation?

-We didn't expect rodents to eat watering bags.
-But now that there are regular hot days and it's been very dry for a long time, we're hearing more and more about gnawing damage to the bags.
+We didn't expect irrigation bags to be eaten by rodents.
+But now that there are regular hot days and it is very dry for long periods of time, we are increasingly hearing about rodent damage to the bags.

-Fortunately, there is a very simple and efficient way to protect your bags from animal bites.
-And at the same time, you can also encourage life in your garden or other area that you tend to.
+Luckily, there is a very simple and efficient way to protect your bags from animal bites.
+And at the same time, you can also encourage life in your garden or other area you care for.

-So that the thirsty animals don't gnaw on your watering bags, you can offer them some water in a flat bowl.
-You are also doing something good for the animals in your garden.
-In the long run, everyone benefits.
-Because animals are roommates and helpers in our gardens.
-Incidentally, NABU also recommends this in this Post .
-For the NABU ornithologist Stefan Bosch, clean and safe bathing and drinking areas are essential for the survival of many animals.
+To keep thirsty animals from gnawing on your watering bags, you can offer them some water in a shallow bowl.
+By doing this, you are also doing something good for the animals in your garden.
+In the long term, everyone benefits.
+Because: Animals are roommates and helpers in our gardens.
+By the way, NABU also recommends this.
+For NABU ornithologist Stefan Bosch, clean and safe bathing and drinking places are essential for the survival of many animals.

 Build a water trough in the garden

-A Introduce bathing and drinking places for animals in your garden easy and you don't need to buy anything for it.
-You can simply use a flat bowl as a water trough.
-It is best to put them in a secluded and shady place.
+An Bathing and drinking areas for animals should be introduced in your garden easy and you don't need to buy anything.
+You can simply use a shallow bowl as a water trough.
+It's best to put it in a somewhat secluded and shady place.
 It is important that the animals feel safe there.
-You can also bury the shell a little so that there is no overhanging edge.
-It is also helpful, especially for small animals, if you equip the drinking trough with a piece of wood or a stone as a landing place.
+You can also bury the bowl a little so that there is no protruding edge.
+It is also helpful, especially for small animals, if you equip the waterer with a piece of wood or a stone as a landing place.
 This is particularly important for insects such as bees, bumblebees or dragonflies.
-And who knowsß: Maybe then a hedgehog will visit your garden.
-And some birds will definitely take a refreshing dip in the trough.
+And who knows?ß: Maybe a hedgehog will visit your garden.
+And some birds will definitely take a refreshing bath in the waterer.

-We recommend that you change the water in the drinker every day.
-If the water is stagnant for too long, it can become a breeding ground for mosquitoes.
+We recommend that you change the water in the waterer every day.
+If the water stands still for too long, it can become a breeding ground for mosquitoes.

 You can find more information on this topic in this video: